 Label printing using OpenOffice.org

-An article, posted more than 14 years ago filed in openoffice.org, labels, printing, problem & tutorial.
+An article, posted almost 15 years ago filed in openoffice.org, labels, printing, problem & tutorial.

 OpenOffice.org pretty much offers you everything you need in an office suite.
 And much more.
 Recently I needed to print many addresses.
 Not personal addresses, but a database of addresses.
 It was my first time using the database application Base (offered as an alternative to Access), and a first time printing labels.
 It was not easy, but these steps should help at least me (if there will be a next time) to get me started immediately, instead of spending hours frustrating myself with some of the awkward design decisions made by the OpenOffice.org folks.